 Interior Modifications for Barrier-Free Living

-Creating barrier-free interiors is crucial for accommodating guests who use mobility aids.
-Features like widened doorways and hallways - offering a clear opening of at least 81 centimetres (32 inches) - make spaces more navigable for wheelchair and walker users [5][6].
-You can achieve this by removing door trims, using offset hinges, or even structurally widening passages.
+Creating barrier-free interiors is crucial.
+Features like widened doorways and hallways offering a clear opening of at least 81 centimetres (32 inches) make spaces more navigable for wheelchair and walker users.
+You can achieve this by removing door trims, using offset hinges, or structurally widening passages.
 Additionally, incorporating accessible bathroom designs and adaptive furniture ensures spaces are practical and comfortable for everyone.

 Nova Scotia is working on an Information and Communication Accessibility Standard, set to roll out by 2028–29.
-This initiative aims to improve accessibility in information sharing and digital content.
 Features like visual alert systems can play a big role in promoting safety and inclusion for all guests.

 How to Add Accessibility Upgrades to Your STR